 In this article, we tackle one of the biggest issues facing broadband users today, known as ‘bufferbloat’.
+The good news is that you can fix it, and we’ll show you how.
 While this term will be rather meaningless to most people, its devastating effects are very widely noticeable.
-With bufferfloat, other devices or applications running on your network can disproportionately wreak havoc with delay-sensitive applications you may be using, such as online gaming, web browsing and voice telephony (e.g. Skype).
+With bufferfloat, other devices or applications running on your network can disproportionately wreak havoc with delay-sensitive applications you may be using, such as online gaming, web browsing and voice telephony (e.g. Skype and Zoom).

 Those with high-speed connections are not immune.
 With an increasing use of video streaming (e.g. from YouTube and Netflix) and an increasing number of Internet-connected devices in a typical home, bufferbloat will continue to get worse.
 According to expert Jim Gettys, “bufferbloat is responsible for much of the poor performance seen in the Internet today”.
 So, if you’re struggling to understand why your upgrade to superfast or ultrafast broadband connection has not given the performance boost you had hoped for, or expected, bufferbloat may well be the root cause.